ultralytics/ultralytics/docs/en/guides/index.md

 * [Workouts Monitoring](workouts-monitoring.md) 🚀 NEW: Discover the comprehensive approach to monitoring workouts with Ultralytics YOLOv8.
 Acquire the skills and insights necessary to effectively use YOLOv8 for tracking and analyzing various aspects of fitness routines in real time.
 * [Objects Counting in Regions](region-counting.md) 🚀 NEW: Explore counting objects in specific regions with Ultralytics YOLOv8 for precise and efficient object detection in varied areas.
 * [Security Alarm System](security-alarm-system.md) 🚀 NEW: Discover the process of creating a security alarm system with Ultralytics YOLOv8.
 This system triggers alerts upon detecting new objects in the frame.
 Subsequently, you can customize the code to align with your specific use case.
+* [Heatmaps](heatmaps.md) 🚀 NEW: Elevate your understanding of data with our Detection Heatmaps!
+These intuitive visual tools use vibrant color gradients to vividly illustrate the intensity of data values across a matrix.
+Essential in computer vision, heatmaps are skillfully designed to highlight areas of interest, providing an immediate, impactful way to interpret spatial information.

 ## Contribute to Our Guides